-As required by Section 953(a) of the Dodd-Frank Wall Street Reform and Consumer Protection Act and Item 402(v) of Regulation S-K, we are providing the following information about the relationship between executive compensation actually paid and our financial performance.
+As required by Item 402(v) of Regulation S-K, we are providing the following information about the relationship between executive compensation actually paid and our financial performance.
 For the most recently completed fiscal year, we did not use any "financial performance measures" as defined Item 402(v) of Regulation S K to link compensation paid to our named executive officers.
 Accordingly, we have omitted the tabular list of financial performance measures and the table below does not include a column for a "Company-Selected Measure" as defined in Item 402(v) of Regulation S-K.

-The disclosure included in this section is prescribed by the SEC rules and does not necessarily align with how we or the compensation committee views the link between our performance and pay of our named executive officers ("NEOs").
+The disclosure included in this section is prescribed by the SEC rules and does not necessarily align with how we or the compensation committee views the link between our performance and pay of our named executive officers.
 For further information regarding our compensation philosophy and how we seek to align executive compensation with our performance, refer to "Executive Compensation."